YuxiaWu/HAT/README.md

 # HAT
-Reason Generation for Point of Interest Recommendation via Hierarchical Attention based Transformer Model
+The code and dataset for "Reason Generation for Point of Interest Recommendation via Hierarchical Attention based Transformer Model"